carbon-language/carbon-lang/llvm/docs/LangRef.rst

 - Many normal decimal floating point numbers have non-canonical alternative encodings.
 - Some machines, like GPUs or ARMv7 NEON, do not support subnormal values.
-  These are treated as non-canonical encodings of zero and with be flushed to a zero of the same sign by this operation.
+  These are treated as non-canonical encodings of zero and will be flushed to a zero of the same sign by this operation.

 Note that per IEEE-754-2008 6.2, systems that support signaling NaNs with